calluswhatyouwant/musicritic/README.md

 yarn run emulator
 ```

+The emulators UI will be running on [http://localhost:5000](http://localhost:5000) and there you will see an graphical interface to manipulate data on our BD (On the firestore section).

 > You need to run the emulator always you want to run Musicritic.
 It can take a little longer to run for the first time, because it will download some dependencies.

 In another terminal, you will run the following commands to install the dependencies and run the **Musicritic**